 Best Smoke Alarm Position

 Smoke, heat and other combustible materials rise to the ceiling and spread horizontally.
-Smoke alarm must be mounted on the ceiling in the centre of the room placed closest to all the areas within the room.
+A smoke alarm must be mounted on the ceiling in the centre of the room placed closest to all the areas within the room.
 Install smoke alarms in areas of the house where a smoker sleeps or where electrical appliances are operated in sleeping areas.

 Have your smoke alarm installed on the ceiling or wall inside each bedroom and in the hallway outside each distinct sleeping area.
 In case a bedroom area or hallway is more than 9 metres long a smoke alarm must be installed at each end.
-If there is a basement, install a smoke alarm on the basement ceiling at bottom part of the stairwell.
+If there is a basement, install a smoke alarm on the basement ceiling at the bottom part of the stairwell.
 Install a photoelectric smoke alarm in every sleeping area (bedroom), hallway and living area.